 This is true for most -ward words: downward, upward, forward, backward, toward, etc.

 The main exception is afterward(s), which is always an adverb.
 In that case, the “s” is a signal of formality level.
-It’s considered more formal to omit it.
+It's considered more formal writing to omit it.

 But Why Are There Two Versions?

 I know I just told you to use an “s” to make an adverb or drop it to make an adjective.
-But really, that’s a guideline, not a hard-and-fast rule.
+But really, that's a guideline, not a hard-and-fast rule.
+Both have been in use interchangeably since the 9th century.

 (In fact, “s” or no “s,” “toward(s)” is almost always a preposition, occasionally an adjective.
 But it's not an adverb, so adding the “s” doesn't suggest any extra meaning.)